system-zero/system-zero/data/docs/la.md

       expressions, separated with comma, and as long it doesn't get out of bounds.

-    - you can get an item from an array, using indices and can be negative:
+    - you can get an item from an array, using indices that can be negative:

       array[-2]

-    - array indices are starting from zero, and -1 denotes the last item in the array
+    - array indices are starting from zero, and -1 denotes the last item in the array.

 ```